ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 Configure a connection to one or more distribution servers so you can publish collections there.
 You only need to configure each distribution server once.
 You must repeat the other steps (building your collection tarball, preparing to publish, and publishing your collection) every time you publish a new collection or a new version of an existing collection.

-1. Create a namespace on each distribution server you want to use (Galaxy, private Automation Hub, Red Hat Automation Hub).
+1. Create a namespace on each distribution server you want to use.
 2. Get an API token for each distribution server you want to use.
 3. Specify the API token for each distribution server you want to use.